1. ENTERING THE BAR MOCK TRIAL COMPETITION

 3. ENTRY FEE

-The entry fee of £180 entitles you to competition preparation material, cases, online video resources, two complimentary places in the Court Artist and Court Reporter Competitions, and allocation to a regional heat if places are available.
-Where possible, this may also include provision of a barrister mentor.
+The entry fee of £180 entitles you to competition preparation material, cases, online video resources, two complimentary places in the Court Artist and Court Reporter Competitions, and allocation to a regional heat..
+Where possible, this will also include provision of a barrister mentor.

-Allocations will not be processed until application form and entry fee have been received.
+Allocations will not be processed until both your application form and entry fee have been received.

-In each year of the competition more applications are received than places are available.
+Each year of the competition we receive more applications than we have places available.
 Priority will be given to applications in the following order:

-- new schools and schools which have applied before the deadline, or schools which we consider will help to meet our goals of increasing social mobility and social inclusion through the programme;
+- new schools which have applied before the deadline, or schools which we consider will help to meet our goals of increasing social mobility and social inclusion through the programme;

 - reserve schools which were not placed in the previous year and have applied before the deadline;